oneplaneteducation/open-iot-stem/README.md

   - Complete the installation instructions on the previous page
   - Launch Arduino IDE
 - Post installation set-up
-  - Load the example program
+  - Load the example program from title menu **File>/Load** The example program is located within the extracted ZIP extracted during the earlier steps typcially your */USER/Downloads* directory in *../open-iot-stem/src/open-iot-stem.ino*
-    The example program is located within the extracted ZIP file extracted during the earlier steps typcially your */USER/Downloads* directory in *../open-iot-stem/src/open-iot-stem.ino*
+    - Save a working copy of the project file to your */USER/* directory from tile menu **File>Save As**
-    - Save a working copy of the project to your */USER/* directory.
-This preserves a clean copy of the file in the extracted ZIP location in case your working copy is corrupted during edits.
+    - This preserves a clean copy of the file in the extracted ZIP location in case your working copy is corrupted during edits.
   - Update Boards
     *If a third-party board template is needed you will need to update it accordingly this template varies depenging on the board being used*
     *We are using and nRF52 third-party board for this training session if you use other boards in the future they will need to be added*